telerik/teststudio-docs/docs/automated-tests/customize-project/built-in-help-tools/in-product-guides.md

 ![Element and Project Explorer][3]

-Starting any of the guides will gray out the selected area in Test Studio window and will go through all available buttons providing additional information for its purpose.
+Starting any of the guides will gray out the selected area in Test Studio and will go through all available buttons providing additional information for their purpose.

 ![Guide through the Available Buttons][4]

-You can navigate forwards and backwards through the buttons in the popup message, or stop the help guide at any time.
+You can navigate forwards and backwards through the buttons in the popup message or stop the help guide at any time.

 ![Navigate Forwards and Backwards][5]